- Search The Registry

 *Eva Jessye was born on this date in 1895.
 She was a Black singer, composer, choral director, and actress.

-Born Eva Alberta Jessye in Coffeyville, Kansas near Oklahoma, her father supported the family as a chicken picker.
-She was an avid reader who sang as a child, writing her first poem at the age of seven; winning a poetry contest at thirteen.
+Born Eva Alberta Jessye in Coffeyville, Kansas, near Oklahoma, her father supported the family as a chicken picker.
+She was an avid reader who sang as a child, writing her first poem at seven; winning a poetry contest at thirteen.
 Jessye studied choral music and music theory at Western University in Quindaro, Kansas, graduating in 1914.

-During her lifetime she shared her wisdom and talents.
-Her resonant voice, twinkle in her eye, and alertness and depth of mind spoke of her greatness.
-Eva Jessye, who was one of the few musical phenomenons of the twentieth century died on February 21st, 1992.
+During her lifetime, she shared her wisdom and talents.
+Her resonant voice, a twinkle in her eye, and alertness and depth of mind spoke of her greatness.
+Eva Jessye, one of the few musical phenomenons of the twentieth century, died on February 21st, 1992.